pyeventsourcing/eventsourcing/README.md

 ## Features

-**Domain models and application** — base classes for domain model aggregates and applications.
+**Domain model and application** — base classes for domain model aggregates and applications.
 Suggests how to structure an event-sourced application.

 **Flexible event store** — flexible persistence of domain events.
 Combines